Anwar al-Awlaki: Final years

-The al-Awalik tribe responded: "We warn against cooperating with America to kill Sheikh Anwar al-Awlaki.
+The al-Awlaki tribe responded: "We warn against cooperating with America to kill Sheikh Anwar al-Awlaki.
 We will not stand by idly and watch."
 Al-Awlaki's tribe wrote that it would "not remain with arms crossed if a hair of Anwar al-Awlaki is touched, or if anyone plots or spies against him.
-Whoever risks denouncing our son (Awlaki) will be the target of Al-Awalik weapons", and gave warning "against co-operating with the Americans" in the capture or killing of al-Awlaki.
+Whoever risks denouncing our son (Awlaki) will be the target of al-Awlaki weapons", and gave warning "against co-operating with the Americans" in the capture or killing of al-Awlaki.
 Abu Bakr al-Qirbi, the Yemeni foreign minister, announced that the Yemeni government had not received any evidence from the US, and that "Anwar al-Awlaki has always been looked at as a preacher rather than a terrorist and shouldn't be considered as a terrorist unless the Americans have evidence that he has been involved in terrorism".

 "al-Awlaki is the most dangerous ideologue in the world.
 Unlike bin Laden and al-Zawahiri, he doesn't need subtitles on his videos to indoctrinate and influence young people in the West."